abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 This is the essence of associativity --- the ability to study complex phenomenon by zooming in on a part that you want to examine in a given moment, and looking at it in isolation.

 Note that the operator we defined only allows for combining things in one dimension (you can attach a thing left and right, but not up or down).
 Later we will learn about an extension of the concept of a category theory (called monoidal category) that "supports" working in 2 dimensions.

+**Question:** Actually, in this chapter, we already defined a case of 2-dimentional composition, only we didn't *say* it is  2-dimentional composition.
+Did you see it?

 <!--
 {% if site.distribution == 'print'%}